nikobatzi1990/meltdown-tracker-typescript/README.md

 # meltdown-tracker-typescript
-An updated version of Meltdown Tracker in TypeScript.
-For the original project, please [click here](https://github.com/nikobatzi1990/meltdown-tracker_work-in-progress).
+An updated version of Meltdown Tracker using TypeScript and Next.js.
+For the original vanilla JavaScript and React project, please [click here](https://github.com/nikobatzi1990/meltdown-tracker_work-in-progress).